WebOrigami/docs/src/eg/intro.md

 Hello, Alice.
 ```

-The key/value pairs in the YAML file are now individual files in the file system.
+The `files/greetings` argument indicates that `copy` should copy the input YAML graph to a file system graph under a folder named `greetings`.
+As a result, the key/value pairs in the YAML file are now individual files in a `greetings` folder.

 The important point here is that _all graphs look the same to `eg`_.
 It doesn't matter whether a graph is defined in a single file like YAML, or a collection of loose files in the file system.
 Having unpacked the `greetings.yaml` file above, we can ask `eg` to display the `greetings` folder we just created: